 - Record off-bottom circulating pressure.

-- If the standpipe pressure (SPP) is calculated and does not increase as WOB is applied, it is an indication that the dump valve has not closed.
-Pick up off the bottom, surge the pumps.
+- If the standpipe pressure (SPP) is calculated and does not increase as WOB is applied, it indicates that the dump valve has not closed.
+Pick up off the bottom, and surge the pumps.
 Try to force the piston to close.

-- As the bit is lowered to the bottom and drilling begins, torque demand on PDM increases.
-The pressure differential across motor (P motor) increases in proportion.
-We must limit Pmotor to the value recommended for the particular motor (e.g. 360 psi for D500 Dynadrill).
+- After lowering the bit to the bottom and drilling begins, torque demand on PDM increases.
+The pressure differential across the motor (P motor) increases in proportion.
+We must limit Pmotor to the value recommended for the particular motor (e.g., 360 psi for D500 Dynadrill).

-- Drill with pressure gauge (WOB gauge normally not accurate in sliding mode).
+- Drill with pressure gauge (WOB gauge commonly not accurate in sliding mode).
 Maintain a constant SPP while drilling.
 This ensures a steady DWOB in homogeneous formation.
-It should also ensure a steady tool-face (provided no change in formation).
+It should also ensure a steady tool face (provided there is no change in formation).

 Downhole Drilling Mud Motor Pulling & L/D Operation

 It is better to check the thrust bearing and stabilizer wear when the tool comes to the surface.
-We should also consider performance over the last run, total circulating hours on the tool, and bearing condition must be taken into account before the motor is re-run.
-Before the tool is laid down, mud should be flushed out of the power section by turning the output shaft to the right with the rotary table while holding the motor body with the break-out-tongs.
+We should also consider performance over the last run, total circulating hours on the tool, and bearing condition before re-running the motor.
+Before laying the tool down, we should flush the mud out of the power section by turning the output shaft to the right with the rotary table while holding the motor body with the break-out-tongs.